satomm1/Robot/CAD/README.md

 > [!IMPORTANT]
 > The height of the motor holders and bearing blocks must be adjusted so that the bottom of the wheels are in plane with the ball casters.
 Adjust the hardboard_thickness in `Inventor/parameters.xlsx` and update the Inventor model.
 Verify everything is correct and re-export the motor holders and bearing block stl files.

-3) **Insert heat set inserts.** Use a soldering iron to insert the heat set inserts into any 3D printed part that requiers heat set inserts.
+3) **Insert heat set inserts.** Use a soldering iron to insert the heat set inserts into any 3D printed part that requires heat set inserts.
 The small end of the heat  set insert should enter the 3D printed part first.
 I recommend using a low temperature (~400F or 200C).

 ![Heat set inserts](./images/heat_set.jpg)

+> [!TIP]
+> IF you are not familiar with installing heat set inserts, watch this quick video: https://youtu.be/P7nHyI1TwKY?t=189.

 4) **Install the motors.** Insert the motors into the motor blocks and secure with screws. **Important**: select the proper length screw (not too long!!!) so that the screw does not go too far and break the motor.